 So we’ve known what the polyamorous flag symbolizes.
 But were there any motives to boost Evans’ desire to create such a flag?
 Read on.

-It’s always important to have a pride flag created by a person within its community.
+It’s always important to have a pride flag created by a person within the community.
 Jim Evans has been polyamorous for most of his adulthood.
 He participated in simultaneous romantic relationships with more than one partner at once.
 And for sure, his practice is openly known by all individuals involved.

 The creation of his flag is inspired by other LGBT flags back then.
 He was aware of the imagery and symbology among LGBT groups that represent their identities.
 And yes, he was inspired!

 Evans soon realized that there hadn’t been a flag for polyamory.
 Therefore, he decided to create one without essential visual art abilities.
-All he had at the time was the Microsoft Paint running on Windows 3.1.
+All he had at the time was Microsoft Paint running on Windows 3.1.